South Park Township, Pennsylvania: Curry

 On the northern side, the area is known as Curry.
 Curry is a mix of residential homes and a small commercial area, and Curry extends from the northeastern corner to the northwestern corner and down Brownsville Road.
 The former Broughton Elementary School was located here.

 Library

 Library, formally known as Loafer's Hollow, is a large neighborhood of South Park.
 It has a mix of residential, commerce, and industrial areas.
 Library is South Park Township's "Downtown".
 It has many businesses along Route 88.
 Along Piney Fork Road, there are also many shops and a few industrial complexes.
 There are many large plans of houses throughout Library also.
 South Park Middle School is also located here.
-Library is served by the Library station on the Port Authority of Allegheny County's light rail network's Blue Line Library branch, to be renamed the Silver Line on March 15, 2020.
+Library is served by the Library station on the Port Authority of Allegheny County's light rail network's Silver Line.

 Piney Fork

 Piney Fork is in the south-central part of South Park.
 It is a large residential area with a few small stores and restaurants.